tarquin-the-brave/web-crawler/README.md

 # web-crawler

+**UPDATE:** This exercise has been extended with a [Part 2](#part-2---policing-the-wikipedia-game) that follows on from the main exercise.
+For a greater challenge, go straight to part 2.

 > Write a web crawler that can be given a URL and show all the URLs that URL links to within the domain.
 It will then find all the URLs that those URLs link to, and carry on until it has built the graph of the website with the